smhg/Propel2/README.md

 # Features

-Motivation for Perpel was to make features available around code-style, typing, performance and usability.
+Motivation for Perpl was to make features available around code-style, typing, performance and usability.

 ## Type-preserving queries